What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 Your baby needs nourishment—but so do you.
 You’re recovering from birth, producing milk, and running on minimal sleep.
 That takes a toll.

 Eat balanced meals with plenty of protein, complex carbs, healthy fats, and iron-rich foods.
 Drink water constantly.
-And try to find 15 minutes for yourself each day—even if it’s just a shower or sitting quietly with a snack.
+Try to find 15 minutes for yourself each day—even if it’s just a shower or sitting quietly with a snack.

 “Make sure to eat well and stay hydrated.
 A balanced diet helps with energy and milk supply.” — Kate, mom of one